Skip navigation

 1. Where emergency beacons are used, appropriate registration details link to the local area contact (Safety Officer or Authorised Officer).

 2. Staff undertaking work away from campus are fit for the proposed activities and fit for travel.
-Persons over 75 years of age and those with pre-existing medical conditions provide supervisor’s documentation (such as a medical management plan or medical clearance certificate from a doctor) to be approved to participate in related activities, including travel.
-This is to ensure that tasking is appropriate and triggers first aid/treatment measures are known prior to travel.
+Persons over 75 years of age and those with pre-existing medical conditions provide their supervisor with documentation (such as a medical management plan or medical clearance certificate from a doctor) to be approved to participate in related activities, including travel.
+This is to ensure that tasking is appropriate, and triggers first aid/treatment measures that are known prior to travel.

 First aid requirements

-1. First aid requirements (if any) are determined based on risk via a hazard assessment conducted prior to the work away from campus.
-Considerations are given to risks associated with the nature of the work, its location and the proximity to medical facilities (i.e in an urban area).
+1. First aid requirements (if any) are determined based on the hazards identified via a risk assessment conducted prior to the work away from campus.
+Considerations are given to risks associated with the nature of the work, its location and the proximity to medical facilities (i.e. in an urban area).

 3. The University's minimum first aid requirements for fieldwork in remote areas are as follows:

 • Fieldwork in remote areas requires training in remote area first aid.
 At least one work party member (staff) has Remote Area First Aid training/certification.
-Additional First Aid attendants are required for undergraduate fieldwork classes.
+Additional First Aid attendants are required for undergraduate fieldwork classes (Staff to student ratio 1:10).
 Refer to WHS training/general courses webpage for further information on how to complete this training.

 • Remote area first aid kits are provided as per the Provision of first aid services procedure.